hackerschoice/gsocket.io/gsrn/index.md

 	*Because we are good at it.
 Having us run the GSRN means that anyone can use gsocket instantly without the need to set up a server first.
 It's easy and pragmatic.
 It's a cloud-service.*

 2. What if THC vanishes?
 	*We have been around for over 25 years.
-We have watched giants of the Internet come and fail (MySpace, AltaVista, Netscape, Napster, ...) while we are still here - solid as fuck and shinning brightly - providing you with reliable tools and services.*
+We have watched giants of the Internet rise and fail (MySpace, AltaVista, Netscape, Napster, ...) while we are still here - solid as fuck and shinning brightly - providing you with reliable tools and services.*

 3. Why is THC doing this for free?
 	*At the moment it's not a big cost.
-You are invited to donate (BTC 34mkCS3dDQyTweFc98pEoNUx2tjSbrLfYn - most donations will be spend on beer).*
+You are of course invited to donate (BTC 34mkCS3dDQyTweFc98pEoNUx2tjSbrLfYn - disclaimer: some donations will be spend on beer, cocaine and prostitutes).*

 4. Can I run my own GSRN?
 	*Yes.
 Theoretically.
 But why would you?
 It's like asking TOR to run your complete separate TOR network or ask FaceBook to run your own social media server.
 It's possible but you wont gain anything.*